ISU-MolPhyl/EEOB563/computer_labs/lab4/raxml-ng.md

 *Please note that outgroup rooting is just a drawing option and will not affect tree inference process or score in any way!*

 ## Now it is your turn.
+**1) Let's run a quick ML analysis:**
-**1)** Find the ML tree for the provided dataset using the GTR + gamma model of sequence evolution and calculate bootstrap support using 50 bs replicates.
+Find the ML tree for the provided dataset using the GTR + gamma model of sequence evolution and calculate bootstrap support for it.

+**2) Let's see if other models will fit our data better:**
-**2)** Calculate the likelihood score for the following models of DNA evolution: Jukes-Cantor (JC), JC with rate heterogeneity (JC+G), GTR (GTR), GTR with the Gamma model of rate heterogeneity, but empirical base frequencies (GTR+G+FC), same buth with ML estimate of the base frequencies (GTR+G+FO), as previously by with 4 free rates instead of GAMMA-distributed rates (GTR+R4+FO).
+Calculate the likelihood score for the following models of DNA evolution: Jukes-Cantor (JC), JC with rate heterogeneity (JC+G), GTR (GTR), GTR with the Gamma model of rate heterogeneity, but empirical base frequencies (GTR+G+FC), same buth with ML estimate of the base frequencies (GTR+G+FO), as previously by with 4 free rates instead of GAMMA-distributed rates (GTR+R4+FO).
 Use the best tree from above and E1-E6 prefixes for these analyses.

 Check the results with:
 ```